 - Purchase freshly roasted whole beans (ideally roasted within the last 30 days).

-- Buy smaller quantities more often to ensure the freshest beans.
+- Buy small quantities often to ensure the freshest beans.

 - Grind only when needed to ensure maximum freshness.

-To achieve maximum freshness you could consider signing up for a coffee subscription service.
-Each month fresh coffee beans are delivered to your door!
+To achieve maximum freshness, another great option is to sign up for a coffee subscription box.
+Each month fresh coffee beans are delivered direct to your door!

-Not only is this a great way to have a regular supply of fresh beans, you will also get to experiment with a variety of bean styles to find your favourite.
-Pick your plan and get coffee delivered on your own schedule.
-Join Driftaway today!
+Not only is this a great way to have a regular supply of fresh beans, you also get to experiment with a variety of bean styles to find your favourite.

 The Best Grind for French Press

 French Press brewing requires a much coarser grind than most other coffee makers.